cheddar-lang/docs/using_the_api.md

 ### Creating a namespace/class

+Before getting started, make sure you've followed the instructions specified in the [structure](./structure.md)

 If you wish to create a global namespace or class.
 Locate `stdlib.es6` in the `stdlib/` directory.
 From there under the